 We've put together a moving checklist - a week by week breakdown of all the things you should organise to help take the stress out of moving day.

 Budgeting is important!
 Setting a monthly budget can initially ease you into your new home and is important to maintain for living in the long run.
 Whether that means crunching down on nights out with the gals or heading out to the pub with the guys, it’s a sacrifice you may have to make.

 If you're moving in with housemates, it's a good idea to work together to lay out some ground rules, especially when it comes to paying utility bills.

-Some share houses appoint a bill manager who is responsible for all the utility bills, their job is to make sure all the bills are passed on to the other housemates and are paid on time.
+Some share houses appoint a housemate who is responsible for all the utility bills, their job is to make sure all the bills are passed on to the other housemates and are paid on time.

 It’s a great idea to work out how the bills will be split and paid at the very start of the lease to ensure nothing falls through the cracks and avoid any potential conflict down the track.

 - Top Tip: Chat with your housemates to determine the best way to split your bills.

 If you’ll be living with other young people, in particular students, check to see if anyone in the house has a concession card (e.g. Centrelink Health Care Card) you may be happy to discover that you or a housemate are eligible for a rebate and this is an excellent way to help reduce some household costs.

 Another perk of living in a share house is that there are many shared expenses that you can save money on.